 A final explanation, are the ones from folklore.
 How the three brothers Friso, Saxo, and Bruno, sons of King Sem, left the valley of the River Ganges around 300 BC in search of new land because of an imminent famine and ended up at the shores of the North Sea.
 Friso named his kingdom Frisia.
 Another folktale is that the Frisians are named after King Frisius of Friesland.
 Frisius was a son of the Frankish King Coglio (Dykstra 1966).
 What is folklore stays folklore.

 One thing becomes immediately clear from the short overview above: nobody has a clue.
 Such is the fate of etymology.
 A thousand explanations for one word.
-And this time, we don't even know to which original language family the labelling 'fries/Frisian' belonged.
+That is if there haven't been more than a thousand etymologists who looked at it.
+And this time, we don't even know to which original language family (Germanic, Celtic or Latin) the labelling 'fries/Frisian' belonged.
 Thus, all we end up with are free, flower-power bums with curly hair, perhaps with braids, dressed in woollen clothes.
-Hanging out on the long beaches and cutting bones into little harpoons for fishing as their main activity.
-Probably to catch a meal of fish to be fried on the campfire in the evening, if it did not rain too much.
-You’d think that there must be more to it.
+Hanging out on the long beaches and cutting bones into little harpoons or saws for fishing as their main activity.
+Probably to catch a meal of fish to be fried on the campfire in the evening - if it doesn't rain too much.
+Yes, a beach filled with Christopher Atkins movie types is the image that presents itself.
+You'd think that there must be more to it.
 Well, there is.

 We recently published a blog post on the American surname 'Fries'.
 It turned out that this surname had no connection to the tribe's name Fries/Frisian at all.
 Instead, Friesen were skilled migrant workers active in the south of Germany in the seventeenth century, who originally came from mountainous Switzerland.
 These Friesen workers possessed the skills and tools to cultivate swamps and turn wetlands into drier and arable land.
 They did so by digging ditches and raising dykes.
 A typical tool these trenchers used was the Friesenbeil, an axe to cut ditches and canals.
 Read our blog post From Patriot to Insurgent: John Fries and the first Tax Rebellions for more about this piece of history and the surname Fries.